bostick/tabit-file-format/description/tabit-file-format-description.md

 Metadata is a zlib stream that must be inflated.

-Number of bytes in the metadata stream is specified with `metadataLen` in the header.
+Number of bytes in the metadata stream is specified with `compressedMetadataLen` in the header.

 After inflating, read the bytes according to this pseudo-code:
 ```